BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 <div align="center">
   <img src="https://bradleyculley.github.io/images/Sainte-Chapelle-upper-level.jpg" style="height: 80vh; width: auto; object-fit: contain;" />
-  <div style="font-size: 14px; font-style: italic;">The Sainte-Chapelle chapel in Paris¹⁹</div>
+  <div style="font-size: 14px; font-style: italic;">The Sainte-Chapelle chapel in Paris</div>
 </div>

 <p>
     The average American prison, too, is a cultural motif.
-    It reflects hard-nosed individualism, myopic to the social determinants of criminality, and - as described by Dostoevsky - the rippling effects of prison brutality.
+    It reflects hard-nosed individualism, myopic to the social determinants of criminality, and - as described by Dostoevsky - the rippling effects of [prison](https://www.motherjones.com/politics/2016/06/cca-private-prisons-corrections-corporation-inmates-investigation-bauer/) [brutality](https://www.wbrc.com/2019/04/12/bloody-truth/).
     "If you don't like it, don't go to prison", they say.
 </p>